 Pavilion Night Bazaar

-- We walk through the Pavilion Night Bazaar inspecting the street food hawkers: clean stands, no visible insects or rodents, vendor is wearing gloves, meat is on ice, orders are prepared fresh for each customer, and we deem the food safe to eat.
-Time to eat our way through the bazaar!
-From Japanese Gyoza to Thai coconut cakes.
+- We walk through the Pavilion Night Bazaar inspecting the street food hawkers: clean stands, no visible insects or rodents, vendors wearing gloves, meat on ice, orders prepared to order, and we deem the food safe for consumption.
+Time to eat our way through the bazaar from Japanese Gyoza to Thai coconut cakes.

 Kalare Night Bazaar